MahbodHastam/Tempo/README.md

 # Tempo

-Tempo is a minimalist time tracking application designed for focused work.
-It provides a clean interface to track your tasks, manage projects, and export your work history.
+Tempo is a clean, vibe-coded minimalist timer to track your tasks and export history with effortless simplicity.

 ## Features